microsoft/Windows-driver-samples/network/config/bindview/README.md

 ---
 topic: sample
-description: An application that demonstrates how to use INetCfg APIs to enumerate, install, uninstall, bind and unbind network components.
+description: "An application that demonstrates how to use INetCfg APIs to enumerate, install, uninstall, bind and unbind network components."
 languages:
 - cpp
 products: